 - Sara recently joined A1 Marketing, a company just like yours.

-- A1 adopted Slack a while ago, and Sarah is learning how it’s impacted the way that they work.
+- A1 adopted Slack a while ago, and Sarah is learning how it has changed the way that the company works.

 Sarah’s experience before Slack

 At her previous company, Sarah found that key pieces of information were being shared in many different places.
 Emails had attachments and links to files, multiple cloud services were used across the company and file storage services were easy to mix up.
 The numerous ways to share information made it difficult to keep track of everything and move work along.